gruxie/ai_lab_2025/workshop_1/iot_trust/hyp_gen_iot.md

 - Ensure each hypothesis is directly testable
 - Generate 3-5 hypotheses for each type per customer
 - Focus only on insights derived from the research analysis
-- Prioritize hypotheses that directly relate to improving web app navigation
+- Prioritize hypotheses that directly relate to my research question.
 - Include a brief recommendation for how each hypothesis could be tested

 ### Deliverable Format